Absent Voter Ballot Information

 Is there a difference between an absentee ballot and a ballot issued at the precinct on Election Day?

 Absentee ballots are the same paper ballot as a ballot issued at the polling place on Election Day.
-Absentee ballots are processed by an Absent Voter Counting Board and those ballots are tabulated the same as ballots voted at the polling place on Election Day.
+Absentee ballots are processed by an Absent Voter Counting Board, or at the Early Voting Center, or they can be tabulated the same as ballots voted at the polling place on Election Day starting in 2024.

 Are all absentee ballots counted, or are they only counted if it is a close race?